“...a breath of fresh air on our musical landscape”

 Creatively researching musical syncretism within East-Asian and South-East-Asian contexts, the 'Triple' Concerto for Erhu, Ruan, Percussion and Ensemble《三人行》was written for the YST Conservatory Orchestra for its tour to Seoul in 2019, led by British conductor Jason Lai, featuring soloists Likie Low, Sulwyn Lok, and Yuru Lee.
 Through the research of eclecticism present in Leong Yoon Pin and Edwin Thumboo's Bunga Mawar, Zhangyi also pays homage to Leong's 'Nanyang Style' through the recent opera Kampung Spirit.
 Returning to food and music, Eight Hundred Bowls《八百》, for guzheng, oboe, cello and percussion, explores the artistic intersections between the dramatic process of making hand-pulled noodles (拉面) and music-making.

 Zhangyi was conferred the Young Artist Award by the National Arts Council (Singapore) in 2014, culminating in the studio recordings of A Singapore Trilogy with L'arietta, released through United Records.
 His work Ariadne's Love was one of the winning works of the Abbey Road Studios Anthem Competition, recorded by London Symphony Orchestra and Eric Whitacre Singers.
-Zhangyi's music can also be heard on Centaur Records (The Seven Angels, Phoon Yu) and Naxos Records (Of An Ethereal Symphony, Norwegian Radio Orchestra and Miguel Harth-Bedoya).
+Zhangyi's music may also be heard on Centaur Records (The Seven Angels, Phoon Yu) and Naxos Records (of an ethereal symphony, Norwegian Radio Orchestra and Miguel Harth-Bedoya).

 As an educator, Zhangyi serves as Assistant Professor at Yong Siew Toh Conservatory of Music, where he currently teaches Analysis and Composition.
-Through his module 'Text and Music', Zhangyi has co-curated (with Sara Florian) several projects in collaboration with the Asian Civilisations Museum: Waves and Waves (2020), Suite Ensemble (2021), and the upcoming Zoomorphic Muses (2022).
+Through his module 'Text and Music', Zhangyi has co-curated (with Sara Florian) several projects in collaboration with the Asian Civilisations Museum: Waves and Waves (2020), Suite Ensemble (2021), and Zoomorphic Muses (2022).

-As a performer, Zhangyi conducts his own pieces, as well as other new works.
+As a performer, Zhangyi often conducts his own pieces, as well as other new works.
 He had led YST's new music ensemble OpusNovus from 2016-18.
 He also plays the viola with Red Dot Baroque.